 Proactive Procurement: Saving Time, Reducing Risk

+To keep the project on schedule and avoid construction delays, the City took an unusual but strategic step: procuring the pedestrian tunnel in advance, rather than waiting until the prime construction contractor was selected.
 The prefabricated tunnel has a long lead time (3–4 months), and delaying procurement would have pushed construction well into the rainy season, increasing costs and risks.
-The City Council approved the $749,594 contract with Titan Earthwork in early 2025 and the tunnel is expected to arrive in August 2025.
+The City Council approved the $749,594 contract with Titan Earthwork in early 2025 and the tunnel arrived in late summer, 2025.

 133rd Ave, NE Roundabout Art

 The City Council approved a visual connection between the roundabout and the adjacent Eastrail pedestrian tunnel and directed staff to include the addition of a piece of art in the center of the roundabout.
+The RIVER, by Wildheart Designs was the artwork selected by the City Council.

 At its August 5, 2025 meeting, the City Council reviewed three proposed public art concepts and selected The River by Wildheart Designs as the final design, reflecting strong community support.
 During July, the three concepts were presented to the public through the Summer Concert Series and an online survey.
 The public was invited to share feedback and vote for their favorite design.
 The River received the highest number of votes, with 42% of the total responses, making it the community's top choice.